Timesharing Agreements and Modifications

 In the past, we have taken cases in Collier County, Hendry County, Palm Beach County, Miami-Dade County, and Broward County.
 If you or someone you know has had issues modifying a custody agreement, call our office.

 With our office located at 401 E. Las Olas Blvd. in Ft.
-Lauderdale, FL, just minutes from the Broward County Central Courthouse, we accept cases in Miami, West Palm Beach, Fort Lauderdale, East Naples, or LaBelle, Florida.
+Lauderdale, FL, just minutes from the Broward County Central Courthouse, we accept cases in Miami, West Palm Beach, Fort Lauderdale, East Naples, or LaBelle, South Florida.

 Call (954) 500-5555 now for more information about how to modify a timesharing parenting plan.